charlie-chester/tado_optimiser/tado_optimiser/README.md

-#  Tado Optimizer
+#  Tado Optimiser
-Tado Optimizer Add-on
+Tado Optimiser Add-on

 This addon is purely for my testing only.
 It won't work with anyone else as yet.